kawa-sanmyaku/my-dotfiles/README.md

 * *Windows are not transparent by default anymore except kitty*

 * *Every time the terminal is cleared, fastfetch will run again, I think the fetch is aesthetic ^-^*

+* *The [Refresh] button will restart waybar, click after changing its config.jsonc to update*

+* *The wofi is slightly larger than in the screenshot; if I have nwg-menu and wofi open at the same time, every time I try to take a screenshot, wofi will shrink... it probably has something to do with window focus*

 # chroot.sh
 I made because I'm lazy >.&lt; if my system ever breaks, I don't want to have to set everything up again